vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 A `RawContact` may have at most one OR no limits of certain kinds of data.

-A RawContact may have 0 or 1 one of each these data kinds;
+A RawContact may have 0 or 1 of each of these data kinds;

 - `Name`
 - `Nickname`